West Bletchley: Church of St Mary

 The parish church of St Mary in Church Green is a Grade I listed building.

 Bletchley Park

 Within the West Bletchley parish, in the Church Green district, is Bletchley Park.
-During the Second World War, this district was home to the Government Code and Cypher School.
-The German Enigma code was cracked here by, amongst others, Alan Turing.
-Another cipher machine was solved with the aid of early computing devices, known as a Colossus.
-Bletchley Park is now a museum, although many areas of the park grounds have been sold off for housing development.
+During the Second World War, it was home to the Government Code and Cypher School, the primary location for Allied work to decipher Axis Powers' secret messages.
+There are two museums on the site: the National Museum of Computing as well as the main Bletchley Park museum.

+Railway station

+The main buildings of Bletchley railway station are in this parish, although the West Coast Main Line marks the boundary between this parish and its neighbour.
+There has been a station here since 1839.

 Education

 Primary

 Children in the area attend a number of primary schools in the parish, which include: Milton Keynes Preparatory School, St. Thomas Aquinas Catholic Primary School, Holne Chase Primary School, White Spire School, Rickley Park Primary School and Chestnuts Primary School.

 Special school

 White Spire School, an all age (5–19) mixed special school for pupils with Moderate Learning Difficulties, is located on Rickley Lane in West Bletchley.
 Pupils are referred to the school by the Inclusion Division of Milton Keynes Council, taking pupils from across Milton Keynes and, in some instances, further afield.